sivx76/sivx76/README.md

 ### About me

-I am a Principal Software Engineer focused on iOS development.
+I am a Senior Software Engineer focused on iOS development.
 I am experienced with technologies such as UIKit, Swift UI, iOS Widgets, Combine, Swift Package Manager, Mac Catalyst and other tools.

 At Stanford University, I created and taught the iOS Development course at Stanford Continuing Studies.

-I published 17 apps on the iOS and Android App Stores.
+I published 22 apps on the iOS and Android App Stores.
 My Wife and I wrote 4 books on iOS Development -  [Amazon Author Page](https://www.amazon.com/Benyam-Alemu-Sood/e/B09D2ZCHWG/ref=pd_sim_bl_sccl_1_1/000-0000000-0000000).

 I am the creator of [Swift Table](https://github.com/sivx76/Swift-Table) - an opensource library that reduces the hundreds of lines of code needed to build a TableView into just 3 lines.
 I also invented [Swift Carousel](https://github.com/sivx76/Swift-Carousel) - to present complex multimedia and onboarding experiences.